mediaelement/mediaelement/docs/usage.md

 });
 ```

-`MediaElement` can call methods from the current renderer's API (if any) by invoking its own API instance, a special object attached to the `MediaElement` instance.
-Keep in mind that some methods won't work if they are not bound to an event.
+`MediaElement` can invoke methods from the current renderer's API.
 An example using native HLS:
 ```javascript
 $('video').mediaelementplayer({
     pluginPath: '../build/',